Irvine Brain Injury Attorney

 - Breach.
 The plaintiff must then prove that the defendant breached this duty of care in some way.
 Following the previous example, if the defendant failed to stop for a red light, it would constitute a breach of duty.

 Anyone in Orange County who has suffered a brain injury needs comprehensive legal representation to secure compensation for their damages.
-The brain injury attorneys at Bentley & More, LLP have experience handling complex litigation in several practice areas including traumatic brain injury claims.
+The Orange County personal injury attorneys at Bentley & More, LLP have experience handling complex litigation in several practice areas including traumatic brain injury claims.
 Reach out to our team to schedule a consultation about your brain injury case in Anaheim, Irvine, Santa Ana, or anywhere else in Orange County.